sukumo28/vscode-audio-preview/README.md

         "waveformVerticalScale": 1.0,

         /*
-         Make the waveform channel label shown or hidden.
-         true: shown, false: hidden
-         default: false
-        */
-        "waveformShowChannelLabel": false,

-        /*
-         Enable nicely rounded waveform axis.
-         true: rounded, false: just divided the height
-         default: true
-         This option can only be configured through the settings file.
-        */
-        "roundWaveformAxis": true,

-        /*
-         Enable nicely rounded time axis.
-         This option affects both the waveform and the spectrogram.
-         true: rounded, false: just divided the width
-         default: true
-         This option can only be configured through the settings file.
-        */
-        "roundTimeAxis": true,

-        /*
          Range of amplitude displayed on the figure. [-100,100]
          Default value is automatically expanded to fit min and max value of audio data.
         */